Susheel Menon: Flag rank

 Menon was promoted to flag rank in May 2023 and was appointed Flag Officer Sea Training (FOST) at Kochi.
 As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.
 On 21 August 2024, he took over as the 48th Flag Officer Commanding Eastern Fleet from Rear Admiral Rajesh Dhankhar.
+He was awarded the Ati Vishisht Seva Medal on 26 January 2026.